 “We are in a two steps forward and one step back phase (establishment) at present with significant focus on due diligence, design, R&D, marketing, legal and accounting consuming the bulk of my time.”

 To date Peter has succeeded in entering into a commercial property lease to allow R&D trials on fermentation and drying of cocoa, finalising the 1st property to purchase, tweaking the design of the cocoa and cattle farming systems to improve synergies and potential market accreditations as well as attending cocoa conferences.

 And what inspired Peter’s interest and passion for producing premium cocoa?

 “The list is endless,” he says.
 “An evolving market opportunity initially based on unique product development in Central America to service a growing global market hungry for luxury chocolate.

 Here he reflects on his transformational TRIUM journey:

-Peter was first attracted to TRIUM by the diversity of the content and the global, network of colleagues and professors, all inspired by his goal to prepare himself for new opportunities and refine new ideas for a business though the Capstone Project.
-In particular, the corporate strategy and entrepreneurship components struck an important chord for Peter by expanding his knowledge base significantly and informing the development of his team’s Capstone Project.
+Peter was first attracted to TRIUM by the diversity of the content (global), network of colleagues and professors, all inspired by his goal to prepare himself for new opportunities and refine new ideas for a business though the Capstone Project.
+In particular the corporate strategy and entrepreneurship components struck an important chord for Peter by expanding his knowledge base significantly and informing the development of his team’s capstone project.
 Peter states that:

 For Peter, TRIUM provided a launch-pad to his business idea and Peter is a great example of how TRIUM can help bring such ideas to life.
-We asked what his three take-aways from the TRIUM experience were, he offered:
+We asked what his three take ways from the TRIUM experience were, he says: